Loot Swordcraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Loot Swordcraft Deck - How to Play

-Focus on board development and attacking the Leader in the early game
+Develop your board and attack the Leader in the early game

 If you draw Octrice, play it in the early game